prashass/GoogleNQ_Challenge/README.md

 7. For evaluation, run 'python nq_eval.py --gold_path=data/dev/v1.0_sample_nq-dev-sample.jsonl.gz --predictions_path=predictions.json'.

 Score-
 Current model, after training for 4 epochs gives F1 about 0.37.
-Prediction file is attached.
 This evaluation has been done on the sample dev dataset, not the complete dev dataset.

 Architecture and design choices-
 For this task, owing to transfer learning I started with a BERT large model pretrained on the SQuAD set.